-Travel.State.Gov > Records and Authentications > Authenticate Your Document > Notarial and Authentication Services of U.S. Consular Officers Abroad
+Travel.State.Gov > Replace or Certify Documents > Authenticate Your Document > Notarial and Authentication Services of U.S. Consular Officers Abroad

 Notarizing officers at any United States Embassy or Consulate abroad can provide notarial services similar to the functions of a notary public in the United States.
 It is also possible to have a document notarized by a local foreign notary and then have the document authenticated for use in the United States.
 In countries that are party to the Hague Apostille Convention, this is a simplified process that does not involve Embassies or Consulates.
 See the Hague Conference website for complete information on the Apostille process.